 - Is final.
 Once you accept the payment, you agree not to pursue further action or compensation, even if it turns out that your injury was worse than initially believed.

 What is the process for making NHS negligence claims?

-NHS negligence claims are difficult claims to prove, and you will need expert advice to work out whether you have a case.
-So, if you are thinking about claiming compensation, the first step is to appoint a solicitor who specialises in clinical negligence cases.
+Claims of medical negligence NHS are difficult ones to prove, and you will need expert advice to work out whether you have a case.
+So, if you are thinking about claiming compensation from NHS, the first step is to appoint a solicitor who specialises in clinical negligence cases.

-An an initial step, the solicitor will look at your case to decide if it is strong enough for them to take it on.
+The solicitor will look at your case to decide if it is strong enough for them to take it on.
 You will need to give your solicitor as much information as possible.
-It will help if you keep a written record of the treatment you received, the complaints you made and any paperwork associated with your hospital stay.
+It will help if you keep a written record of the treatment you received, the complaints you made, and any paperwork associated with your hospital stay.

-The solicitor should be able to tell you if your case has a reasonable chance of success and give you an idea how much compensation you might receive.
+The solicitor should be able to tell you if you have means for making successful claims against the NHS and give you an idea of how much compensation you might receive.

 How do you prove liability in NHS negligence claims?

 The duty will be on you, the injured patient, to prove that the NHS was negligent and that its actions caused you harm.
-Since your claim is about NHS treatment, the most significant evidence will be reports from medical experts who have specialist knowledge in the relevant field of medicine or nursing care.
+Since your claims against the NHS concern treatment, the most significant evidence will be reports from medical experts who have specialist knowledge in the relevant field of medicine or nursing care.
 Sometimes it is possible for one expert to deal with the various aspects of your injury.
 Often, two or more reports are required from different experts.